Leshan is located where the Dadu, Minjaing, Qingyijiang rivers meet in Sichuan Province, China about 120 kilometres from Chengdu.

 This is largely due to the excellent Foreign Affairs staff in Leshan and many of the formal as well as informal relationships established at many levels of government.

-A new Chinese garden has been created in the Hervey Bay Botanical Gardens, Urangan.
+A Chinese garden is located at the Hervey Bay Botanical Gardens, Urangan.

 It includes a moon gate and cloud wall, main entry, feature fountain, circular court, pond, an arbour, timber bridge, pavilion and curved bench.